Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

 \subsection{GADGET-SD}

-While PD and ALE plots visualize the global feature effect for which we define the appropriate local feature effect function (mean-centered ICE curves and derivatives) for the GADGET algorithm, the SD plot (Section \ref{sec:background_fe}) is comparable to an ICE plot and, thus, does not show the global feature effect itself.
+While PD and ALE plots visualize the global feature effect for which we define the appropriate local feature effect function for the GADGET algorithm, the SD plot (Section \ref{sec:background_fe}) is comparable to an ICE plot in the sense that it shows all local feature effects instead of an aggregated global feature effect.
 Here, we provide an estimate for the global effect and show the applicability of SD within GADGET which we term GADGET-SD.